IllinoisSimulatorLab/szg/README.md

 The Syzygy libraries themselves are written in C++.
 Syzygy applications can be written in either C++ or Python.

+(As the world prepares for Git 2.0, ISL has adopted the new push.default behavior:
+"git config --global push.default simple".)

 For more information, see [the ISL software page](http://syzygy.isl.uiuc.edu/).